The-Diamondback-Lab/dbktvcms/docs/CONTRIBUTING.md

    name matching `test_pattern`.
 Example: `jest foo --detectOpenHandles`

 **Local Testing**
-Run `npm run serve` in the project directory.
+Run `npm start` in the project directory.
 This will start the project in mock production environment.

 ## Documentation